Content Depth: Why Thin Pages Are Invisible to AI

 AI engines need enough content on a page to determine whether it’s worth citing.
 A 200-word product page that says “We offer live chat.
 Contact us for a demo” gives AI nothing to work with.
 There’s no fact to extract, no comparison to reference, no depth to cite.

-Content Depth carries 7% of your total AEO Site Rank.
-That makes it the third heaviest individual criterion, behind only Topic Coherence (14%) and Original Data (10%).
-The three together form the Content Substance tier, which accounts for roughly 55% of your entire score.
+Content Depth carries 7% raw weight in the AEO Site Rank.
+That makes it the third-heaviest individual criterion, behind only Topic Coherence (10%) and Original Data (10%), which are tied at the top.
+The three together anchor the Answer Readiness pillar, which carries 45% of the total score.

 A site where most content pages run 2,000+ words with clear heading hierarchy scores 9-10.
 A site dominated by 300-word stub pages scores 1-2.
 Most sites fall somewhere in between, with a mix of deep pillar content and thin product pages.